matthewchavis8/PeelFuzz/README.md

 **Issue**: Fuzzer runs in single-core mode instead of multicore

-**Solution**: Check that the `fork` feature is enabled in `Engine/Cargo.toml` (it is by default) and rebuild.
+**Solution**: Multicore is automatic when building with the default `std` feature.
+Ensure you are not building with `--no-default-features` (which enables `no_std` single-core mode).
 Multicore requires Unix/Linux.
 On macOS/BSD, you may need to adjust system limits for shared memory segments.
 Set `core_count = 0` in your config to auto-detect cores.

 ## Contributing